Augustana has vocal and instrumental ensemble for all students. These are not limited to music majors —all students are encouraged to participate.

 Ensembles are considered an important part of a student’s liberal arts education.
 Therefore, most of the ensembles can be taken for credit and every ensemble strives to provide the students with a high level of performance quality and exposure to the great literature for instruments and voice.

 Auditions for ensembles are held at the beginning of fall term.

 This highly selective mixed ensemble performs a variety of music in major concerts, special events and on tour.
 The choir has released a number of recordings, and performed on the commercial and public radio and network television.
 The Augustana Choir requires a high level of musicianship and serious time commitment.
 Students from any academic field may audition.
 The choir rehearses daily, and gives as many as 20 performances each year.
 Students in choir also participate in the Handel Oratorio Society.

 The Augustana Choir tours annually across the Midwest, the nation and internationally.
-In 2017, the choir is touring the Midwest.
+In 2018, the choir is touring Spain, France and Sweden.
 See itinerary.

 Contact: Dr. Jon Hurty, director

 A select small ensemble that performs primarily a cappella chamber works for madrigals to vocal jazz.
 Performances include a traditional Lessons and Carols program in December and a concert in the spring as well as campus and community events throughout the year.
 Does not meet scholarship participation requirements.